kewablay/kewablay/README.md

 I'm a dedicated and passionate Software Engineer.
 Experienced in working with state-of-the-art  software development tools.
 With keen eye for design I'm willing to collaborate on interesting projects.

-Skills: NEXT JS / REACT/ ANGULAR / JS / TS
+Skills: NEXT JS / REACT/ ANGULAR / VUE JS / JS / TS

 - 🌱 I’m currently learning Angular js
 - 👯 I’m looking to collaborate on Website projects